正常

 Fold Expressions (C++17)

-Folds a parameter pack from a variadic template into a single expression using a specified operator, eliminating the need to manually write recursive base cases.
+We fold a parameter pack from a variadic template into a single expression using a specified operator, eliminating the need to manually write recursive termination conditions.

 Header